dutchLuck/bfbs/README.md

 the basis of all the calculations.
 This program compiles on Ubuntu 22.04 LTS Linux after the MPFR and GMP dev libraries are installed using the apt package manager.
 It outputs minimum, median, maximum and range in addition to sum, mean, sample variance (s^2) and sample standard deviation (s).
-The results are produced without any noticable delay.
+The results are produced without any noticeable delay.
 ## bfbs.go
 The golang version of bfbs uses the
 <a href="https://pkg.go.dev/math/big">math/big</a> package and builds and runs without trouble
 on Linux, MacOS and Windows.
 It outputs min, median, max, range, skew and kurtosis in addition to sum, mean, variance and standard deviation.
 N.B. that the skew and kurtosis are calculated as float64 values and big float values in the current (v0.0.6) version.
-The results are produced without any noticable delay.
+The results are produced without any noticeable delay.
 ## bfbs.java
 The java bfbs code uses the
 <a href="https://docs.oracle.com/javase/10/docs/api/index.html?java/math/BigDecimal.html">java.math.BigDecimal</a>